 Rushdi Nackerdien, Regional Director, Africa

 He was a founding member of the Electoral Leadership Institute.
 Nackerdien has focused on electoral reform, capacity development, strategic planning, project and program evaluation, and expert advice in elections and development of e-learning materials with a special focus on Africa.
 He has guided the African Union in revising their election observation approach to incorporate a more comprehensive long-term framework.
-Nackerdien previously occupied the role of Senior Program Officer for Electoral Processes at International IDEA.
+Nackerdien previously occupied the role of senior program officer for electoral processes at International IDEA.
 He has worked in a number of countries including Senegal, Ghana, Nigeria, the Democratic Republic of the Congo, South Sudan, Ethiopia, Kenya, Tanzania, Malawi, Zambia, Namibia, Botswana, Zimbabwe, Lesotho, South Africa and Egypt.
-He holds a Master of Arts from the University of Cape Town.
+He holds a master's degree from the University of Cape Town.